-New autumn dates for our popular and well-received series of online professional development workshops.
+New year dates for our popular and well-received series of online professional development workshops.
 The programme is aimed at practitioners working in the space of creativity, culture, health and wellbeing and are designed with an emphasis on being able to put your learning into practice.
 Each workshop is a stand-alone session, so you can book for just one, but many people have attended the full programme.

 We have had great feedback from these sessions:

 “Brilliant thank you so much Jayne for the session and links.
 I learnt a huge amount”